Which of the following correctly identifies the functional groups... | Study Prep in Pearson+

 1

-Step 2: Recognize that C\_6H\_5 corresponds to a phenyl group, which is an aromatic ring derived from benzene by removing one hydrogen atom.
+Recognize the functional groups: The \(\mathrm{CH_3}\) part is a methyl group, which is an alkyl group consisting of one carbon atom bonded to three hydrogens.

-Step 3: Understand that the COOH group is the carboxyl functional group characteristic of carboxylic acids.
+Understand the \(\mathrm{COOH}\) group: This is the carboxyl group, characteristic of carboxylic acids.
+It consists of a carbonyl (\(\mathrm{C=O}\)) and a hydroxyl (\(\mathrm{-OH}\)) group attached to the same carbon.

-Step 4: Combine these observations to conclude that the molecule contains two main functional groups: an aromatic ring (phenyl group) and a carboxylic acid group.
+Compare the options: Aldehydes contain a \(\mathrm{-CHO}\) group, ketones have a \(\mathrm{C=O}\) group bonded to two carbons, and alcohols contain an \(\mathrm{-OH}\) group not attached to a carbonyl carbon.
+None of these match the \(\mathrm{COOH}\) group.

-Step 5: Compare these functional groups to the options given and confirm that 'Carboxylic acid and aromatic ring' correctly identifies the functional groups present in the molecule.
+Conclude that the molecule contains a methyl group (\(\mathrm{CH_3}\)) and a carboxylic acid group (\(\mathrm{COOH}\)), so the correct identification is 'Carboxylic acid and methyl group'.

 Watch next